 Now, Tex can see what happened.
 A big chunk of his cash flow—$7,000, out of a total cash flow of $13,000—came from Increase in Accounts Payable.
 Looking back at his transaction records, he sees he hired a bunch of contract workers to run mechanical bulls at a three-day “indoor rodeo” event.

-It doesn’t seem like the event brought in much revenue, compared to the money Tex spent on contractors—so maybe next year, when the indoor rodeo comes to town, Tex will invest fewer resources.
+It seems like the event had more cash outflow (contractors) than cash inflow (ticket sales).
+So maybe next year, when the indoor rodeo comes to town, Tex will invest fewer resources.

 Keeping an eye on accounts receivable